twtomato/NerdMiner_v2_8bit_LCD/README.md

 All TFT LCD settings are in platformio.ini, so be sure to clear all settings in User_Setup.h in the TFT_espi library folder.

-**Known issues:** This board only has a reset button and no other buttons to switch screen functions.
+**Known issues:** The Wemos D1 R32 board only has a reset button and no other buttons to switch screen functions.